amroberto/laravel11sail_filament/README.md

 Database Migrations: Pre-configured migrations for setting up database tables, including user roles and permissions.

 RESTful API Structure: Built with clean and extendable API endpoints.

+Access Information
+You can access the application using the following credentials:

+Admin Login:

+Email: admin@admin.com
+Password: password
+User Login:

+Email: user@user.com
+Password: password
+To log in, navigate to /app and use one of the provided credentials to access the system as an admin or a user.

 User Roles
 The system distinguishes between two types of users: